kt3k/moneybit-app/DEV_DIARY.md

 - Creating journal-document module.
 This is a little hard.
 - Tried to use react-native's WebView as infrastructure of moneybit-app but it seems impossible to use it because of the lack of reliable local html/js/css asset support.

+# 2017-08-26

+- Need to set up the default account-type-chart for English and Japanese.
+  - In Japan, we have default chart of accounts for tax documents.
+That would be a good default of account-type-chart for Japanese users.
+  - It seems very difficult to choose sensible default for English users.